Deploying Quarkus applications compiled to native executables

 directory or any location inside the module.

-Additionally, set the path to your Dockerfile by using the quarkus.openshift.native-dockerfile
+Additionally, if you want to have multiple Docker files and switch between them, set the path to your preferred Dockerfile by using the quarkus.openshift.native-dockerfile

 property.